Sharp phase transitions in high-dimensional changepoint detection: Introduction

-For a given level of sparsity $s\coloneqq |S| \in [p]$ of non-null rows, separation of the hypotheses $H_0$ and $H_1$ is monotone in $\rho$.
-A critical signal strength $\rho^*$ determines when reliably distinguishing between $H_0$ and $H_1$ becomes possible; conversely when $\rho < \rho^*$, no test is reliable.
+A critical signal strength $\rho^*$ determines when the problem is feasible in the following sense: when $\rho < \rho^*$, no hypothesis testing procedure can reliably distinguish between $H_0$ and $H_1$; when $\rho > \rho^*$, a powerful procedure exists with asymptotically negligible type 1 error.
 In this paper, the statistical difficulty of the changepoint detection problem is formulated via the minimax testing risk, which measures the smallest worst case testing error among all hypothesis testing procedures, defined formally in \eqref{minmaxerr}.

-A {\em detection boundary} \citep{donoho2004higher} or \emph{critical radius} is a formula that separates the parameter space $\Theta_1(\rho,s)$ into a detectable region (alternatives that can be reliably distinguished from the null) and an undetectable region (those that cannot).
-To derive this formula, we assume an asymptotic relationship between the dimensions of the data and the sparsity of signals.
-In the changepoint setting, we define the relationship by a pair $(a,\beta) \in (0,\infty) \times (0,1)$, where the parameter $a$ controls the number of potential changepoint locations and $\beta$ controls the sparsity of true signals:
+A {\em detection boundary} (\cite{donoho2004higher}) or \emph{critical radius} is a formula for $\rho^*$ that separates the parameter space $\Theta_1(\rho,s)$ into a detectable region (alternatives that can be reliably distinguished from the null) and an undetectable region (those that cannot).
+To derive this formula for the changepoint setting, we assume an asymptotic relationship between the dimensions of the data and the sparsity of signals.
+The relationship is defined by a pair $(a,\beta) \in (0,\infty) \times (0,1)$, where the parameter $a$ controls the number of potential changepoint locations and $\beta$ controls the signal sparsity:

-where the notation $a_p \sim b_p$ means $a_p/b_p \to 1$ as $p \to \infty$.
+where $a_p \sim b_p$ means $a_p/b_p \to 1$ as $p \to \infty$.
 The relationship \eqref{3log} is inspired by the testing rate derived by \cite{liu2021minimax}, in which the term $p\log\log(8n)$ appears as an inflated problem dimension.
 To obtain a tradeoff between $p$ and $n$, we consider an asymptotic regime where $\log\log n$ is polynomial in $p$, or equivalently, \eqref{3log} holds for some $a>0$.
-In this asymptotic setting, our goals are both to derive an expression for the critical radius $\rho^*(a,\beta)$ and to construct an adaptive test that does not require knowledge of the true parameters $(\rho, a,\beta)$ yet for which the sum of the Type~I and Type~II error probabilities converges to zero whenever $\rho > \rho^*(a,\beta)$.
+In this asymptotic setting, our goal is to derive an expression for the critical radius $\rho^*(a,\beta)$ and to construct an adaptive test for which the sum of the Type~I and Type~II error probabilities converges to zero whenever $\rho > \rho^*(a,\beta)$.